Germany's Scholz, India's Modi meet in New Delhi – DW – 10/25/2024

 He was received by India's Minister of State for Home Affairs, Nityanand Rai.

 "Herzlich willkommen in Neu Delhi!
-(Welcome to New Delhi)," the spokesperson for the Indian Ministry of External Affairs, Randhir Jaiswal, wrote in German on social media platform X as he shared pictures of the Chancellor's ceremonial welcome.
+(Welcome to New Delhi)," the spokesperson for the Indian Ministry of External Affairs, Randhir Jaiswal, wrote in German on X as he shared pictures of the Chancellor's ceremonial welcome.

 This is Scholz's third visit to India since he became Chancellor in 2021.